-Materials needed when learning how to clean a gas grill include; a cleaning brush to scrub your grill, a piece of cloth or towel to wipe your grill, a bristle brush or sharp and hard thing like a metal scrapper to scrub away any stacked material on your grill, a scouring pad or sponge, you may also require gloves for protection and also water and soap.
+Materials needed when cleaning your gas grill include; a cleaning brush to scrub your grill, a piece of cloth or towel to wipe your grill, a bristle brush or sharp and hard thing like a metal scrapper to scrub away any stacked material on your grill, a scouring pad or sponge, you may also require gloves for protection and also water and soap.8

 The very first step is to ensure that your gas cylinder is disconnected from your grill.
 It is essential to turn off your gas as some soaps usually have chemicals which can be explosive when they come into contact with your gas.
 Ensure that you properly clean your grill on all the sides, both inside and outside the grill.
 Mix your soap and water in a bucket.

 Remove the grill grates to clean them first.
 The grates are usually the top part of your grill where food is usually arranged when cooking.
 It usually gets foul as sometimes food may fall in it and stick.
 Use your grill brush for cleaning the grates.
 If the grates have any food materials which have stacked and hard to remove, you can use a metal scraper to remove them.
 Ensure that both sides of the grate are properly cleaned.

 cleaning the inside of the grill.
 After ensuring that the grates covering your grill are clean, remove the metal plate that covers the burner and clean them using a scouring pad.
 The metal plates also help spread heat to your grill and thus allow even cooking of the food.
 Use the mixture of soap and water to clean them.